 “(She) came charging over and gave us the most almighty b****cking, and that sort of stuck in my mind from that moment on.”

 Last year, the Queen gained the title of Britain’s longest-ever reigning monarch.
 On Thursday, she achieved another milestone as the nation’s first sovereign to celebrate her 90th birthday.

 She plans to mark the day with a walkabout near her main residence in Windsor, west of London, before lighting a beacon relay in the evening.

-The monarch’s celebrations began Wednesday with another first: an official photograph of four generations of royals, featuring three future kings posing at Buckingham Palace.
-The image of the Queen, and Princes Charles, William and George will be on special stamps issued to mark Elizabeth’s life.
+On Wednesday, the monarch’s celebrations began with another first: an official photograph of four generations of royals, featuring three future kings posing at Buckingham Palace.
+The image of the Queen, and Princes Charles, William and George will be on special stamps issued to mark the Queen’s life.

-It’s a milestone for 2-year-old Prince George, who makes his stamp debut, doubtless the first of many to come, pictured standing on a stack of blocks for a boost.
+It’s a milestone for 2-year-old Prince George, who makes his “stamp” debut, his first of many to come, pictured standing on a stack of blocks for a boost.

 In contrast to the 64 years of service carried out by his grandmother, Prince William answered criticism in a separate interview of his commitment to royal duties – he’s been called “Workshy William” by some UK media – saying he is willing to take on more responsibility when the time comes.

 “I take duty very seriously.
 I take my responsibilities very seriously,” he told the BBC.
 “But it’s about finding your own way at the right time and if you’re not careful duty can sort of weigh you down an awful lot at a very early age and I think you’ve got to develop into the duty role.”